-Data analysis: Linear regression of pH (units) or the Mann-Kendall test for individual trend sites.
+Data analysis: Linear regression or the Mann-Kendall test median pH for individual trend sites.
 Data will be limited to the defined index period (June - September) and include all data points reported within the respective river segment (=AUID) for each trend station.
 A significant trend is defined as one that has $\leq 5\%$ chance of occurring at random ($\alpha \leq 0.05$).
 At each site, a reporting period will add 15 or more points to the trend analysis.
-Rates of change for significant trends will computed by dividing the slope of the trend line by the overall mean.
+Rates of change for significant trends will be represented by the slope of the trend line.
+Percent change will be reported by dividing the rate of change by the overall median.